dhershman1/simple-card/README.md

 #### Return

-Returns a Boolean on if the provided values match up or not
+Returns an object with an `isValid` prop and a `match` prop.

+- `isValid` - `Boolean`: The Boolean whether or not the value passed the validation
+- `match` - `String`: The String reply on if the card type matches the cvn provided
+    - Possible Values
+      - `'card type matches cvn'` if the match is valid
+      - `'cvn does not match card type'` if the match is invalid

 #### Usage